jangirabhay/jangirabhay/README.md

 ---

-### 💊 Medicine App *(Private — In Development)*
+### 💊 NearHelp App *(Private — In Development)*
-> Smart medication management application
+> Connecting buyers directly with nearby local sellers

-A React Native app aimed at simplifying medication tracking and reminders.
-Currently in active development — stay tuned!
+Tired of visiting multiple shops just to find a product?
+NearHelp solves that — users can search for any product and get directly connected with the actual seller nearby, saving time and effort.
+Currently in active development.

 **Tech Stack:** `React Native` `Firebase` `Node.js`